VLAN is the acronym for Virtual Local Area Network, it is a virtual partitioning of physical network switches on OSI layer 2.

 Newer devices with embedded switches (like Netgear R7800) use the DSA switch driver, that creates a distinct network interface for each switch port as if they didn't have a switch at all.

-Most LEDE-supported devices can use the DSA driver, but they aren't ported over yet because the switch configuration would change significantly and likely break any custom setup in devices in the field.
+Most OpenWrt-supported devices can use the DSA driver, but they aren't ported over yet because the switch configuration would change significantly and likely break any custom setup in devices in the field.

 Example: The following ALIX.2D13 has 3 real network interfaces: eth0, eth1 and eth2.
 Each leads to a single non-switched physical network jack.
 If needed, you have to use OS-software based VLAN configuration: